Mainland Southeast Asia: Political divisions

+Sovereign states

 Culture

 Mainland Southeast Asia contrasts with Maritime Southeast Asia, mainly through the division of largely land-based lifestyles in Indochina and the sea-based lifestyles of the Indonesian archipelago and Philippine archipelago, as well as the dividing line between the Austroasiatic, Tai–Kadai, and Sino-Tibetan languages (spoken in Mainland Southeast Asia) and the Austronesian languages (spoken in Maritime Southeast Asia).
 The languages of the mainland form the Mainland Southeast Asia linguistic area: although belonging to several independent language families, they have converged over the course of history and share a number of typological similarities.

 The countries of mainland Southeast Asia received cultural influence from both India and China to varying degrees.
-Some cultures, such as those of Cambodia, Laos, and Thailand are influenced mainly by India with a smaller influence from China.
-Others, such as Vietnam, are more heavily influenced by Chinese culture with only minor influences from India, largely via the Champa civilization that Vietnam conquered during its southward expansion.
-Myanmar, on the other hand balances the influence of the two cultures.
+Cambodia, Laos, Myanmar and Thailand are all influenced by Indian culture, only Vietnam is influenced by Chinese culture but still has minor influences from India, largely via the Champa civilization that Vietnam conquered during its southward expansion.

 Overall, Mainland Southeast Asia is predominantly Buddhist with minority Muslim and Hindu populations.